The New Holiday Pay Rules: What Employers Need to Do Now

 Using the right HR system can make a significant difference when it comes to holiday tracking, record keeping, and payroll alignment.

-We work with trusted platforms like Breathe HR and Sense HR to help you:
+We work with trusted platforms like Breathe HR to help you:

 • Keep accurate, real-time holiday and absence records